 Have we made America great again in our pursuit of the American Dream?
 How far are we willing to go for it?
 We put a price tag on everything and we forget to enjoy the little things.
 Let’s imagine that the US is like the human body and we run an x-ray scan in order to find the most expensive cities in our country.

-Unfortunately, only statistics can help us, and for every variable, we will get different results and lists.
-And the numbers change every day.
-People move from one state to another or from one city to another.
-They change jobs as big employers come and go.
-So it is very hard to put up a list with the most expensive cities to live in because that list would only be valid for a minute or two.
-So, we’ve picked the most expensive cities that are in most similar lists across the world wide web – those that claim their position loud and clear!
-Ironically, most of them are also on our list with cities that pride themselves on the best public transportation.
+To be as accurate as possible, we’ll be using official statistics, but we can’t guarantee perfect veracity due to year-to-year changes in terms of wealth.
+People move from one state to another or from one city to another, change workplaces and move to more or less expensive locales, creating discrepancies in even the most well-researched statistics.
+Considering these factors, it is very hard to come up with a list of the most expensive cities to live in because that list would only be valid for a minute or two.
+Nonetheless, we’ve picked the most expensive cities that are generally considered expensive.
+While they may not empirically be the most expensive cities in the US, they’re definitely near the top of the list!
+Ironically, most of them are also on our list of cities that pride themselves on the best public transportation.

-Fantastic!
-Vibrant!
-Steep!
-A city of contrasts! – this is how people describe the City by the Bay.
-According to San Francisco Travel, the city expected over 26 million tourists in 2018.
-Those tourists have occupied about 85% of the hotel rooms available.
-Suppose the numbers are the same for 2019, this means a threefold increase in population during the year – a possible explanation for our dollar’s low purchasing power parity in this city.
-San Francisco ranks 13 by population, with less than 1 million inhabitants (884,363 according to Wikipedia).
-All visitors are fascinated by The Golden Gate Bridge, the cable cars (which cost $7 a ride!), the Chinatown and the island of Alcatraz.
+San Francisco ranks as the 13th most populous city in the US, with fewer than 1 million inhabitants (884,363 according to Wikipedia).
+All visitors are fascinated by The Golden Gate Bridge, the cable cars (which cost $7 a ride!), Chinatown and the island of Alcatraz.
 With so many tourist attractions, and with such a high number of tourists every year, why not purchase a vacation rental property here?
 A simple search on Airbnb, for example, reveals that more than 300 people have a house or a room to rent in San Francisco.

 Although expensive, San Francisco offers its residents the chance to study for free at the City College.
 So, to qualify, students must be California residents for one year and one day and reside in San Francisco.
 Niche reports that 78% of students are employed 2 years after graduation and reviews are fairly positive.
 Due to the residency requirement, San Francisco real estate agents advise those who want to attend the City College with no tuition fees to buy a property in San Francisco rather than rent.